XLoky/PawNetwork/README.md

 # Features
 - API Integration
 - Comments functionality
+- Share your own stories
+- Edit your photos
+- Follow every catfluencer you like!
+- Find out information about your favourites breeds
 - And a lot of CUTE CATS 😼
 # Social Media
 Instagram: https://instagram.com/isma.hr17